TheOdinProject/curriculum/nodeJS/express/views.md

 #### Undefined variables in locals

 If we try to access a variable in a rendered template file that was not defined in the `locals` argument of `res.render` or `res.locals`, this can cause a reference error.
-For instance if we try to access an undefined `foo` variable, `locals.foo` will return undefined, while `foo` will result in an reference error.
+For instance if we try to access an undefined `foo` variable, `locals.foo` will return undefined, while `foo` will result in a reference error.
 Verify this by outputting `locals.foo` in `index.ejs`, then replacing it with`foo`:

 ```ejs
 <html>